Orson Welles: Citizen Kane

-Welles's project attracted some of Hollywood's best technicians, including cinematographer Gregg Toland.
-For the cast, Welles primarily used actors from his Mercury Theatre.
-Filming Citizen Kane took ten weeks.
+Toland explained their use of deep (or pan) focus: Through its use, it is possible to photograph action from a range of eighteen inches from the camera lens to over two hundred feet away, with extreme foreground and background figures and action both recorded in sharp relief.
+Hitherto, the camera had to be focused either for a close or a distant shot, all efforts to encompass both at the same time resulting in one or the other being out of focus.
+This handicap necessitated the breaking up of a scene into long and short angles, with much consequent loss of realism.
+With pan-focus, the camera, like the human eye, sees an entire panorama at once, with everything clear and lifelike.

 Welles called Toland "the greatest gift any director—young or old—could ever, ever have.
 And he never tried to impress on us that he was performing miracles.
 He just went ahead and performed them.
 I was calling on him to do things only a beginner could be ignorant enough to think anybody could ever do, and there he was, doing them."

-The film was scored by Bernard Herrmann, who had worked with Welles in radio.
-Welles said he worked with Hermann on the score "very intimately."
+When asked why he and Toland used depth of focus, Welles explained: "Well, in life you see everything in focus at the same time, so why not in the movies?"

+It was the first film scored by Bernard Herrmann, who had worked with Welles in radio.
+Hermann recalled: "two full weeks were spent in the dubbing room, and music under our supervision was often re-recorded six or seven times before the proper dynamic level was achieved.
+The result is an exact projection of the original musical ideas in the score.
+Technically, no composer could ask for more."
+Filming Citizen Kane took ten weeks.

 Hearst's newspapers barred all reference to Citizen Kane and exerted enormous pressure on the Hollywood film community to force RKO to shelve the film.
-RKO chief George Schaefer received a cash offer from MGM's Louis B. Mayer and other major studio executives if he would destroy the negative and existing prints of the film.
+RKO chief George J. Schaefer received a cash offer from MGM's Louis B. Mayer and other major studio executives if he would destroy the negative and existing prints of the film.